dalbothek/MVHP/README.md

 {
-  "motd": "Minecraft VirtualHost Proxy",   # MOTD displayed in the server list "capacity": 10,                          # Maximal player capacity displayed in the server list "players": 3,                            # Connected players displayed in the server list "hosts": {                               # Host definitions
+  "motd": "Minecraft VirtualHost Proxy",   # MOTD displayed in the server list "capacity": 10,                          # Maximal player capacity displayed in the server list "hosts": {                               # Host definitions
     "localhost": {                         # Rule for clients connecting to "localhost" "host": "192.168.0.6"                # They are redirected to 192.168.0.6